DataDog/documentation/content/en/serverless/aws_lambda/installation/python.md

 ## Minimize cold start duration
 Version 67+ of [the Datadog Extension][7] is optimized to significantly reduce cold start duration.

+To use the optimized extension, disable Application Security Management (ASM), Continuous Profiler for Lambda, and OpenTelemetry based tracing.
+Set the following environment variables to `false`:

+- `DD_TRACE_OTEL_ENABLED`
+- `DD_PROFILING_ENABLED`
+- `DD_SERVERLESS_APPSEC_ENABLED`

-If you notice any issues, you can force your extension to use the fully compatible, older version of the extension by setting `DD_EXTENSION_VERSION` to `compatibility`.
-Datadog also encourages you to report any feedback or bugs by adding an [issue on GitHub][8] and tagging your issue with `version/next`.
+Enabling any of these features cause the extension to default back to the fully compatible older version of the extension.
+You can also force your extension to use the older version by setting `DD_EXTENSION_VERSION` to `compatibility`.
+Datadog encourages you to report any feedback or bugs by adding an [issue on GitHub][8] and tagging your issue with `version/next`.

 ## What's next?